2014 Open Championship: Final round

-Final roundSunday, 20 July 2014Sergio García applied pressure on the leader Rory McIlroy early, making birdie at three of the first five holes.
+Sergio García applied pressure on the leader Rory McIlroy early, making birdie at three of the first five holes.
 McIlroy responded with a birdie at the 1st hole, while playing partner Rickie Fowler missed a number of early opportunities for birdie.
 McIlroy made bogey at both the 5th and the 6th to drop his lead to 3 shots, and came back with a birdie at the 9th.
 García made an eagle at the 10th, besting McIlroy and Fowler who both made birdie.
 McIlroy made bogey at 13 to fall to −16 and his lead fell to two shots over García.
 However, García missed the green at the 15th in a greenside bunker and failed to escape the bunker on his first attempt.
 He made bogey and dropped into a tie with Fowler at −13.
 All three players made birdie at 16, and McIlroy missed the green at the 17th.
 His chip shot rolled to within a foot from the cup, securing par.
 Fowler and García both made birdie at the 18th.
 McIlroy made par for a two-shot victory.
 Jim Furyk finished fourth, as he did in 2006, also at Hoylake.

 The low round of the day and the championship was 65 (−7), recorded by four players in placid conditions on Sunday.